-Although dry running a pump should be prevented, there are however some ranges that accommodate for dry conditions inside the pump using built-in protection.
-These include Diaphragm pumps and Peristaltic Pumps which can run dry for any length of time.
+Although dry running a pump should be prevented, there are some ranges that allow for dry conditions inside the pump using built-in protection.
+These include Diaphragm Pumps and Peristaltic Pumps which can run dry for any length of time.

 The design of these pumps means that if dry running does occur it will not affect the quality of the internal parts.

 One of the most common outcomes when dry running your pump is that the internal components will become extremely hot, causing them to melt or seize up onto the motor shaft.
 There is potential for this to happen with Centrifugal Pumps, Rotary Vane Pumps and Gear Pumps.
 This is because these pumps do not have the capability to dry run effectively if there are no additional controls fitted.

 Having your pump run dry can cause wasted pump energy and so it is important to know what the best practice is when it comes to your pump to avoid any time-wasting and inconvenience to your business operations.